asmr-hex/slime-church/pi <---> internet.md

 3. setup ddns
 4. setup nginx as reverse proxy to support multiple servers
 5. setup SSL with Let's Encrypt
+6. (TODO) when we have multiple machines accepting ssh connections behind the proxy, reverse ssh tunneling.

 *for most of these steps, i am assuming we are running at least raspbian stretch.*